ArnellM/HultenRangeMaps/README.md

 <br> There are two main types of symbols representing a species’ range
 in the original maps.
-Hatched areas representing areas where the species is common to less common and dots representing isolated finds (Figure 3 in Arnell et al. XXX).
+Hatched areas representing areas where the species is common to less common and dots representing isolated finds (Figure 3 in Arnell et al. XXXb).
 Given the scale of the original maps, the size of the dots representing isolated finds is approximately 16 km on the ground.
 This means that if we overlap the digitized and cleaned range maps (polygon features) with the 10×10 km Swedish National grid one ‘isolated find’ polygon will commonly overlap with 4-6 10×10 km grid cells, thus potentially over representing the historical range of a species.
-We overcome this by identifying ‘isolated finds’ polygons (features with circular shapes and of the right size) and reduce the area of these polygons by a 5000 m negative buffer.
+We overcome this by identifying ‘isolated finds’ polygons (polygons with circular shapes and of the right size) and reduce the area of these polygons by a 5000 m negative buffer.
 <br> The function rangeToGrid() performs the steps described above.
 The
-function is designed to take a file path to the directory where the database (XXX) is stored.
+function is designed to take a file path to the directory where the database is stored.
 In this example we save an example database map of *Lycopodium alpinum* in a temporary directory.
 <br> **NOTE:** for the function to work the grid needs to be a polygon
-spatial feature with gridIDs stored in an attribute column named ‘gridID’.
+grid with gridIDs stored in an attribute column named ‘gridID’.
 <br>

 ``` r